 Type your password, and the sources.list file will open.
-For Ubuntu Precise LTS, scroll to the end of this document and add the following line:
+For Ubuntu Lucid LTS, scroll to the end of this document and add the following line:

-'''

-deb http://apt.sourcefabric.org/ precise main
+deb http://apt.sourcefabric.org/ lucid main

-'''

-For Ubuntu Saucy, substitute saucy in place of precise.
-For Debian wheezy, substitute wheezy in place of precise.
+For Ubuntu Maverick, substitute maverick in place of lucid.
+For Debian Squeeze, substitute squeeze in place of lucid.
+Ubuntu natty and oneiric are also supported.